pegasystems/pega-helm-charts/charts/pega/README.md

   passivationTimeSec: 900
 ```

-### service (*Optional*)
+### service and ingress (*Optional*)

-Specify that the Kubernetes service block is expose to other Kubernetes run services, or externally to systems outside the environment.
+Specify the service block to expose a Pega tier to other Kubernetes run services, or externally to other systems .
 The name of the service will be based on the tier's name, so if your tier is `"web"`, your service name will be `"pega-web"`.
 If you omit `service`, no Kubernetes service object is created for the tier during the deployment.
 For more information on services, see the [Kubernetes Documentation](https://kubernetes.io/docs/concepts/services-networking/service/]).

 Configuration parameters: